Packages

 If desired, you can share packages with friends or grant access to specific user roles within your group.

-1. In the Explorer, Toolbox, or Asset Manager, right-click the desired package and select Package Details from the contextual menu.
+In the Explorer, Toolbox, or Asset Manager, right-click the desired package and select Package Details.

-• For a group-owned package, expand the roles tree by clicking the next to the group's icon, then choose a permission level for each role.
-Selection boxes that are faded/disabled indicate that the permission is already configured for that role and it cannot be changed from this window.
+For a group-owned package, expand the roles tree.
+Then choose a permission level for each role.
+Selection boxes that are disabled indicate that the permission is already configured for that role and cannot be changed from this window.

 Reverting Package Changes